fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/3_demo_app_no_directory/README.md

 __AbstractApplication__ is an abstract class that provides base functionality for applications.
 Our two applications will extend __AbstractApplication__.

-So, the first step is to create an abstract java class __AbstractApplication__.
+The first step is to create an abstract java class __AbstractApplication__.

 Make sure to import the following classes.
- __Note that by convention just classes within an api package should be used!__
+ __Note that by convention only classes within an api package should be imported!__

 ```java
 // Make sure to import the following classes